payxn-io/cross-chain-payment-dapp/README.md

 ### Overview
 We’ll build a cross-chain dApp that has:
--Frontend: Built with React, which will interact with the Ethereum and Solana networks.
+-Frontend: Built with React, which will interact with the Ethereum and Solana networks.<br />
--Backend: Handles cross-chain communication and payment logic.
+-Backend: Handles cross-chain communication and payment logic.<br />
 -Smart Contracts: Written for both Ethereum (using Solidity) and Solana (using Rust).

 ### Prerequisites
--Node.js (at least v16.x or v18.x)
+-Node.js (at least v16.x or v18.x)<br />
--npm or yarn (for JavaScript dependencies)
+-npm or yarn (for JavaScript dependencies)<br />
--Rust & Solana CLI (for Solana smart contract development) -Hardhat or Foundry (for Ethereum smart contract development) -Anchor (if using it to simplify Solana contract development)
+-Rust & Solana CLI (for Solana smart contract development)<br />
+-Hardhat or Foundry (for Ethereum smart contract development)<br />
+-Anchor (if using it to simplify Solana contract development)<br />